JJRyan0/ibm-watson-visual-recognition-system-identifying-junction-types/README.md

-# IBM-Visual-Recognition---Identifying-Junction-types-
+# Visual-Recognition-Demo
-Image Recognition Demo - for assessment of digital motor claim assessments.
+Tutorial using IBM Watson's Visual Recognition service to identify the suit of a card